Sameer182002/metastic-world-assignment/README.md

 # Multi-Level Marketing API

-In this project, I created the multilevel marketing API in which we can add a User along with its parent and then distribute the earnings.
+In this project i create the multilevel marketing API in which we can add user along with its parent and then distribute the earnings.